Future stability of the FLRW spacetime for a large class of perfect fluids: Singular hyperbolic formulations of the conformal Euler equations

 \subsubsection{Step $2$: non-degenerated symmetric hyperbolic formulations}

 We expect to rewrite \eqref{Euler-original1}--\eqref{Euler-original2} into a singular symmetric hyperbolic system.
 Once multiplying suitable factors, for example, $s^2/(\rho+p)$ on both sides of \eqref{Euler-original1} and $\rho+p$ on both sides of \eqref{Euler-original2}, then \eqref{Euler-original1}--\eqref{Euler-original2} become symmetric.
-However, since the behavior of the background density $\bar{\rho}\searrow 0$ and pressure $\bar{p}\searrow 0$, as $\tau\rightarrow 0$ (see \eqref{e:pest}--\eqref{e:bgrhoest1}), the expecting behaviors of $\rho$ and $p$ due to small perturbation of initial data $\bar{\rho}(1)$ and $\bar{p}(1)$ also satisfy that $\rho\searrow 0$ and $p\searrow 0$ as $\tau\rightarrow 0$, which leads some of elements of the coefficient matrix of above symmetric hyperbolic system tend to $0$ or $\infty$ as $\tau\rightarrow 0$.
+However, since the behavior of the background density $\bar{\rho}\searrow 0$ and pressure $\bar{p}\searrow 0$, as $\tau\rightarrow 0$ (see \eqref{e:pest}--\eqref{e:bgrhoest1}), the expected behaviors of $\rho$ and $p$ due to small perturbation of initial data $\bar{\rho}(1)$ and $\bar{p}(1)$ also satisfy $\rho\searrow 0$ and $p\searrow 0$ as $\tau\rightarrow 0$, which leads to a fact that some of elements of the coefficient matrix of above symmetric hyperbolic system tend to $0$ or $\infty$ as $\tau\rightarrow 0$.
 The aim of our method is to use the Theorem \ref{pro:3.16} of the singular symmetric hyperbolic equation in Appendix \ref{section:3.5}, but the probably degenerated coefficients around $\tau=0$ violate the condition \eqref{c:5} in Appendix \ref{section:3.5}.
 Hence it is not possible to represent this system in a non-degenerate form by multiplying these factors.

-In order to overcome this difficulty, we adopt and generalize the idea of the non-degenerated symmetrization of Euler equations originated by Makino\footnote{The idea has been generalized to the Makino-type fluids in this article rather than the polytropic ones. } \cite{Makino1986} (the idea is also clearly stated in, for example, \cite{Brauer2014, Oliynyk2008a}).
-The key point is, for Makino-type fluids defined in \S \ref{S:Makinolike}, to introduce a new density variable $\alpha$ defined by Assumption \ref{a:Maksym}, such that \eqref{Euler-original1}--\eqref{Euler-original2} become
+In order to overcome this difficulty, we adopt and generalize the idea of the non-degenerated symmetrization of Euler equations originated by Makino \cite{Makino1986} (the idea is also clearly stated in, for example, \cite{Brauer2014, Oliynyk2008a}).
+The key point is to introduce a new density variable $\alpha$ defined by Assumption \ref{a:Maksym}, such that \eqref{Euler-original1}--\eqref{Euler-original2} become